Alison Cope organises awards event to recognise the achievements of young people in alternative provision settings.

 The Joshua Ribera awards ceremony, organised by Alison Cope is to take place on 2nd February, 2018 at the Birmingham Events and Conference Centre.
 It celebrates the achievements of 21 young people, aged 14 to 18.
 They come from alternative provision schools and the awards highlight the success of these individuals in the local community.

 Alison has achieved the feat of organising this events by herself with limited financial and practical support.
-She intends to bring the achievements of those in alternative provisions to the forefront by way of this awards ceremony in the hope that she receives better support for award ceremonies that are to follow.
+She additionally intends to bring the achievements of those in alternative provisions to the forefront.

-Aspire4u, a Community Interested Company that helps young people – such as the ones being awarded in the ceremony – in the development of their mindset, financial capabilities and employability, has aided Alison with her campaign by providing promotional materials.
+Aspire4u, a Community Interested Company that helps young people – such as the ones being awarded in the ceremony – in the development of their mindset, financial capabilities and employability, worked with Alison in her camaign by providing promotional materials.

-The aim of this awards ceremony is to help build an awareness of the work being done to inspire young people who may be in the same situation as those being celebrated.
-These young individuals may not have had the opportunity to develop their potential.
+This awards ceremony builds an awareness of the work done to inspire young people who may be in the same situation as those being celebrated.
+Indeed, these young individuals may not have had the opportunity to develop their potential.
 The awards ceremony strives to recognise that potential.

 The awards are hosted in memory of Alison’s son, Joshua Ribera, who died in 2013 as a result of a fatal stab wound.
 Since his death, Alison has been campaigning against knife crime.

 Alison hosts talks in schools and spreads her message to, on average, 5,000 young people a week.
 Her talks reach out to 260,000 young adults annually.
-By giving advice and guidance, Alison retells her personal journey to help inspire the young people.
-These young people are often deeply affected by the story she has to tell.
+By giving advice and guidance, Alison also retells her personal journey to help inspire the young people.

-The Pride of Birmingham award winner educates the individuals about positive choices and builds an awareness as to how their choices can have terrible consequences for those involved.
-This has helped prevent knife crime and raise an awareness of its dangers.
+Furthermore, the Pride of Birmingham award winner also educates the individuals about positive choices and builds an awareness as to how their choices can have terrible consequences for those involved.
+And this has helped prevent knife crime and raise an awareness of its dangers.

 Knife crime pervades society and is the claimant of around one hundred lives a year in England, according to the Guardian.
-In the West Midlands alone, 847 knife crimes occurred between 2016-17.
-This signifies a concerning issue that needs to be tackled and Alison’s campaigning is one step in the right direction.
+In fact, in the West Midlands alone, 847 knife crimes occurred between 2016-17.
+So this signifies a concerning issue that needs to be tackled and Alison’s campaigning is one step in the right direction.

 As a member of the community, Alison is regarded as a pillar of support and is often the first point of contact for those individuals who need help but find it difficult to ask for.
-On average, per week, she receives four direct messages on social media site, Twitter.
+Indeed, on average, per week, she receives four direct messages on social media site, Twitter.

 Alternative Provision Settings